donivanjames/BNSv1-2/README.md

 - Tried batch renderinig update functions but it didn't look right
 - Fixed an amination bug where the player's legs would move really fast after a while
 - Bug fix: dying and leaving then coming back and restarting would result in player frame stutter for a few seconds
+- Changed player position
+- Bug fix: obstacles weren't changing with environment
+- Custom layout css for mobile
+- Experimenting with new "Back To BNS" button
+- Reworked score UI